Bachelor of Sport and Exercise Science, Bachelor of Laws

-Go to Bachelor of Sport and Exercise Science of equipment and facilities particular to that course.
+See the Bachelor of Sport and Exercise Science for equipment and facilities particular to that course.

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.

-A candidate for the award of Bachelor of Laws with Honours shall fulfil the requirements of the Bachelor of Laws award, and in addition:
+A candidate for the award of Bachelor of Laws with Honours shall fulfil the requirements of the Bachelor of Laws award, and in addition must:

-- shall complete the units LAW10181 - Legal Research: Context, Perspective and Method and LAW00524 - Independent Legal Research.
+- complete the units LAW10181 - Legal Research: Context, Perspective and Method and LAW00524 - Independent Legal Research; and

-- For the award of Honours, consideration shall be given to a candidate’s academic record throughout the course of study.
-A candidate who has reached the required standard of excellence referred to in Rule 4.3(a) may on the recommendation of the School Board in the School of Law and Justice, be awarded Honours in one of the following grades:
+For the award of Honours, consideration shall be given to a candidate’s academic record throughout the course of study.
+A candidate who has reached the required standard of academic performance may, on the recommendation of the School Board in the School of Law and Justice, be awarded Honours in one of the following grades:

 First Class Honours

 Schedule of units

 SCU STAR Early Entry applications for current Year 12 students